-For all the people wondering if copywriting is the same as content writing.
+Many people still wonder if copywriter and content writer are the same.
 Let me shatter the myth and say ”NO”, they are as different as Jam and butter.
 Let’s see the details on Copywriting vs Content Writing.

 What is Content Writing?

-Content writing examples– Blog posts, video, email, white papers, eBooks, podcasts, etc.
+Content writing examples– Blog posts, videos, email, white papers, eBooks, podcasts, etc.

 What is Copywriting?

 Every company stresses this and wants users to take appropriate CTA (call to action).
-Here Copywriters, come into the picture as they focus mainly on writing short-term content that would get sales.
-They craft compelling headlines to assist the customer to take some action like purchase a product, signing up for a newsletter, signing up for a course, fill a form, signup for a webinar, etc.
+Here Copywriter comes into the picture as he/she focuses mainly on writing short-term content that would get sales.
+They craft compelling headlines to assist the customer to take some action like purchasing a product, signing up for a newsletter, signing up for a course, filling out a form, signup for a webinar, etc.

-Copywriting examples- sales letter, landing page, slogans and taglines, catalogs, etc.
+Copywriting examples- sales letter, landing page, ad copies slogans and taglines, catalogues, etc.

 SEO Content writing

-The SEO content writer knows the knack of creating content that would improve the organic traffic via search engines.
+SEO content writing is the knack for creating content that would improve organic traffic via search engines.
 Google sets a benchmark of good and bad content which plays a crucial role in your website ranking.
 So, a good SEO content writer considers all these aspects while writing the content.

 It’s a no-brainer, SEO copywriters target specific keywords and write compelling content that prompts users/ customers to take immediate actions like signing up for the event, booking a tour, purchasing a book, etc.